FOX AND FELLOW

 My favourite moment ever to experience is the one when the ceremony is freshly over, and the witnesses are signing the marriage certificate.
 This is the first moment that the newly weds have when they are married, where they can and a little private moment.
 AND IT’S ALWAYS THE MOST BEAUTIFUL THING TO CAPTURE.
 Always.
 There is so much love, there is so much "holy shit - we just did the thing!", so much emotion that my camera (okay maybe just me) can barely handle it.
 Love is the most authentically raw and beautiful thing we humans do, and it is a straight up privilege to witness.
 Not only do I get to see that, as a photographer I get to make art out of it.
 And I get to share that art and give the gift of their wedding photos to each unique couple we shoot.
-My job is amazing.
+I'm going to call that a win.

 Now this is the story all about how

 And I'd like to take a minute just sit right there

 I'll tell you how I became the prince of a town called Bel-air